bhisaac/5eFP/5eFP-SRD.md

 - Discard trade goods (wood) to create a handaxe, arrows, or bolts.
 - Create a multi-use weapon chassis.
 To use a multi-use weapon chassis, you must bind it to a specific multi-use weapon.
 The next time the weapon would deplete, you can choose to prevent it by discarding its chassis.

+### Glassblower

+During a round of downtime, you may discard 2 trade goods (sand) to gain trade goods (glass).

+### Herbalism Kit

+You gain trade goods (herbs) when you gather.
+You have a gatherer's bag that holds up to 4 trade goods, which do not count against your equipment slots.
+When you complete a rest or a round of downtime, you may discard 2 trade goods (herbs) to gain a healing potion.

+### Hunter

+You gain trade goods (meat) when you gather.
+You have a gatherer's bag that holds up to 4 trade goods, which do not count against your equipment slots.

+### Lumberjack

+You gain trade goods (wood) when you gather on forest, grassland, mountain, or swamp terrain.
+You have a gatherer's bag that holds up to 4 trade goods, which do not count against your equipment slots.

+### Mason

+During a round of downtime, you may discard trade goods (stone) to gain trade goods (gravel) or discard 2 trade goods (sand) to gain trade goods (mortar and plaster).

 ### Master Craft

 Whenever you spend a downtime round crafting an item, you benefit from completing the downtime round twice.
 You may spend trade goods as if they were ⛁.

+### Potter

+You gain trade goods (clay) when you gather on coast terrain or natural terrain with a water or volcano feature.
+You have a gatherer's bag that holds up to 4 trade goods, which do not count against your equipment slots.
+During a round of downtime, you can discard a trade goods (clay) to get trade goods (pottery).

+### Prospecting

+You gain trade goods (ore) or trade goods (stone) when you gather.
+You have a gatherer's bag that holds up to 4 trade goods, which do not count against your equipment slots.
+At the end of a downtime round, you can discard two trade goods (ore) to gain one trade goods (metal bar) or discard two trade goods (stone) to gain one trade goods (gems).

+### Sandar

+You gain trade goods (sand) when you gather on ocean terrain or terrain with a water feature.
+You have a gatherer's bag that holds up to 4 trade goods, which do not count against your equipment slots.

+### Skinner

+You gain trade goods (skins) when you complete a combat encounter with beasts or whenever you gather trade goods (meat).
+You have a gatherer's bag that holds up to 4 trade goods, which do not count against your equipment slots.
+During a round of downtime, you may discard trade goods (skins) to get trade goods (leather).

+### Tailor

+You gain trade goods (cloth) when you complete a combat encounter with humanoids or whenever you spend a round of downtime at a farm.
+You have a gatherer's bag that holds up to 4 trade goods, which do not count against your equipment slots.
+During a round of downtime, you can do any of the following activities.

+- Discard 2 trade goods (cloth) to gain trade goods (bolt)
+- Improve 1 bag's storage capacity, replacing its bag slots with a number of slots equal to its base amount + 1.

 ## Feature